Nokia maps fightback against cheap Android phones

 Google's free Android platform has stormed the smartphone market in a few years, and last quarter more than 50 percent of all smartphones sold used the software.

-Nokia last year dumped its own smartphone software platforms in favour of Microsoft's Windows Phone, which has so far had a limited impact, in part due to the high prices of phones using it.
+Nokia last year dumped its own smartphone software platforms in favor of Microsoft's (MSFT.O) Windows Phone, which has so far had a limited impact, in part due to the high prices of phones using it.

-Last month at the Mobile World Congress trade show Nokia unveiled the Lumia 610 model, its cheapest Windows Phone so far, priced at 189 euros, excluding taxes and operator subsidies.
+Last month at the Mobile World Congress trade show Nokia unveiled the Lumia 610 model, its cheapest Windows Phone so far, priced at 189 euros ($250), excluding taxes and operator subsidies.

 "We plan to introduce and bring to markets new and more affordable Nokia products with Windows Phone in 2012, such as the Nokia Lumia 610," Nokia said in the report.